r-grandorder/tri-hermes/en/pages/sin.md

 I also can't help but notice that I'm feeling rather cold and dizzy all of a sudden...

 **P.A.
 System**
 Warning.
-Warning.Unauthorized life-form detected.</span>
+Warning.Unauthorized life-form detected.

 **P.A.
 System**
 Civilian personnel, please remain in your rooms.
-Security team, please suit up and come to the Command Room.</span>
+Security team, please suit up and come to the Command Room.

 **H：Goredolf:**
 An unauthorized life-form!?Th-then, we've got an intruder here!?